 The Center for a Stateless Society (C4SS) publishes and distributes commentary items written from a left-wing market anarchist perspective.
-New writers should register with this site and send email to email@example.com to request posting permissions.
+New writers can submit pieces for consideration to firstname.lastname@example.org.

 All of our commentary items are published under the copyleft terms of the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
 Submission of a commentary item for publication will be considered acceptance of those terms.